 If an employee is found to have made a malicious or false statement, he or she may be subject to disciplinary action under the applicable collective bargaining agreement.
 If a student is found to have made a malicious or false statement, he or she may be referred to the Student Disciplinary Committee Board for appropriate action.
-No punishment will occur if a complaint is made in good faith.
 Individuals who believe they have been retaliated against in violation of this policy must follow the complaint procedures outlined herein and such complaints will be processed in accordance with these procedures.